amureborn/Absolute-Enable-Copy/README.md

 1. Enable Copy and Highlight: Effortlessly copy text and highlight content on web pages.
 2. Re-enable Context Menu: Regain access to the right-click context menu for a seamless browsing experience.
 3. Remove Copytext Protection: Bypass restrictions set by websites to prevent copying text.
-4. CopyRight+ Mode: A robust mode to remove various types of protection against advanced methods disabling copy-paste functionality.
+4. Absolute Mode: A robust mode to remove various types of protection against advanced methods disabling copy-paste functionality.

 ## 📣 How To Use

-1. Installation: Begin by installing the CopyRight+ extension from the respective browser store.
+1. Installation: Begin by installing the Absolute Enable Copy & Image Reader extension from the respective browser store.
 2. Accessing the Options: After installation, click on the extension icon located in the top-right corner of your browser.
-3. Choosing the Mode: In the popup, select between three options: “Enable Copy,” “CopyRight+ Mode,” or “Image Reader (OCR).”
+3. Choosing the Mode: In the popup, select between three options: “Enable Copy,” “Absolute Mode,” or “Image Reader (OCR).”
 4. Ready to Copy: Post selecting your desired mode, start copying text from any website seamlessly.

 ## 📣 How I Built This Extension!